OIERPOffice of Institutional Effectiveness, Research, and Planning

 Dr. Sumeet Dua

-Executive Associate Vice President, Max P. and Robbie L. Watson Eminent Scholar Chair, Professor
+Executive Associate Vice President and Chief Research Officer, Max P. and Robbie L. Watson Eminent Scholar Chair, Professor

-Departments: Center for Biomedical Engineering and Rehabilitation Sciences, Computer Science, Cyber Engineering
+Departments: Center for Biomedical Engineering and Rehabilitation Sciences, Computer Science, Cyber Engineering, Office of the President

 Office: Wyly Tower 1642